solomonmarvel97/solomonmarvel97/README.md

 # 👨‍🚀 🚀 👨‍💻

-I am a 23 year old Software Engineer from Nigeria who loves to cook.
-I mean i love cooking a lot.
-I am currently working at Technology partner with 7 startups, working on client centered data solutions along side a couple of awesome engineers, designers and other creatives.
+I am a 23 year old Software Engineer from Nigeria.
+I am currently working as a technology partner with 7 startups, working on client centered data solutions along side a couple of awesome engineers, designers and other creatives.
 I am passionate about doing research in artificial intelligence, machine learning, natural science and space exploration.
+I have developed several solutions for small/medium scale businesses such as inventory and hr solutions, educational and health systems etc. over the past few years.

 I am the captain of this ship.
 This ship 🛰️ sails at __27,580 km/h__ (or 17,130 mph).
 Crazy, isn't it?
 Well grab the firm handle closest to you because we are gonna go warp speed to know my universe.